25 Best Eco Gifts for 2020

 Bags of Goodness

 This cute bag is an excellent gift because it has so many uses: pencil case, makeup bag, wash bag, paintbrush holder - you decide!
-It's made from screen-printed linen and is part of a Fair Trade project upskilling disabled people in Tanzania.
-Neema use profits to build adpated housing for their disabled employees too.
-Leaf-Print Bag: Handmade and Fair Trade, £10
+It's made from screen-printed linen by a Fair Trade project that employs people with disabilities in Tanzania.
+Neema uses money generated from selling their products to support the charity and build adapted housing for their employees.
+Tropical Leaf-Print Bag: Handmade and Fair Trade, £12

 Celebrate Human Emotions